-Hi there, l'm Lynett and welcome to my Avenue!
+Hi there, my name is Lynett and welcome to my Avenue!

-l am the maker aka 'the little/big fairy' behind LynsAvenue.
-I am championed and supported by my two precious girls and awesome husband.
-I have an insane addiction to fabric and can happily spend all day in a fabric shop just ogling, touching and maybe(most likely) buying some. l only need a teensy bit of encouragement and l will shop up, ask my 8yr old and she will tell you that one word is enough to make mama buy fabric.
+I have an insane addiction to fabric and can happily spend all day in a fabric shop just ogling, touching and maybe(most likely) buying some. l only need a teensy bit of encouragement and l will shop up.
 I find so much joy in seeing new life breathed into these fabrics, turning them into some lovely modern makes to use in the home or gift to a special someone.